 • Reclamation estimates the inflow (in acre-feet) using the NRCS forecast beginning in early January (for information purposes) and revises the inflow predictions in early February, March and on April 1.
-The estimate of predicted inflows uses the 50% exceedance for UKL for lake elevation planning considerations and a 70% exceedance for UKL river flow planning considerations.
+The estimate of predicted inflows uses the 50% exceedance for UKL for lake elevation planning considerations5 and a 70% exceedance for UKL river flow planning considerations.

-2. DETERMINE WATER YEAR TYPE FOR 2005:
+2. DETERMINE WATER YEAR TYPE FOR 2006:

 UKL water year types for Project operations planning purposes are defined by actual historic inflow.
-The methodology used to define the water year type parameters was explained in the Klamath Project 1998 Operations Plan Environmental Assessment.
+The methodology used to define the water year type parameters was explained in the Klamath Project 1998 Operations Plan Environmental Assessment6.
 For UKL, water year type is defined by the forecast inflow between April 1 and September 30 annually.
 In early April (usually on or after April 10), Reclamation will determine the water year type most likely to occur from April through September.
-As a result of ESA consultation, two sets of water year types have been defined for purposes of annual operations planning.
+As a result of ESA consultation, two sets of water year types have been defined for purposes of annual operations planning7.
 For lake elevation planning, Reclamation will use four water year types: (1) above average; (2) below average; (3) dry; and (4) critical dry.
 For river flow planning, Reclamation will use five water year types: (1) wet; (2) above average; (3) average; (4) below average and; (5) dry.
 Reclamation will continue to monitor the NRCS forecasts in May and June.
 After June, actual inflow to UKL will be regularly monitored.
 The continued monitoring of predicted and actual inflows will allow Reclamation to adapt Project operation to respond to the actual water year type if precipitation and hydrological conditions after April 1 vary significantly from conditions prior to April 1.
-The water year type changes to either wetter or drier year types after April 1, in response to actual hydrologic conditions.
+The water year type changes to either wetter or drier year types after April 1, in response to actual hydrologic conditions8.

-3. LAKE ELEVATION AND RIVER FLOW OPERATIONAL CRITERIA FOR 2005:
+3. LAKE ELEVATION AND RIVER FLOW OPERATIONAL CRITERIA FOR 2006:

-Water deliveries for irrigation from UKL will be provided within the operations regime observed from water year 1990 through water year 1999 (ten-year period) consistent with the findings of the National Research Council's Interim Report of February 2002.
-The observed values for the lake levels and river flows that occurred during the ten-year period were used as criteria to determine the Project's irrigation and refuge deliveries in Reclamation's biological
+• Water deliveries for irrigation from UKL will be provided within the operations regime observed from water year 1990 through water year 1999 (ten-year period) consistent with the

-&lt;sup>5 In accordance with RPA-Element 1 of the FWS May 31, 2002 Biological Opinion (pg.
+5 In accordance with RPA-Element 1 of the FWS May 31, 2002 Biological Opinion (pg.
 118).

-&lt;sup>6 Klamath Project 1998 Annual Operations Plan Environmental Assessment.
+6 Klamath Project 1998 Annual Operations Plan Environmental Assessment.
 Pgs.
 14-15.

-&lt;sup>7 U.S. Fish and Wildlife Service and National Marine Fisheries Service Biological Opinions on Klamath Project Operations from June 1, 2002 through March 31, 2012, respectively dated May 31, 2002.
+7 U.S. Fish and Wildlife Service and National Marine Fisheries Service Biological Opinions on Klamath Project Operations from June 1, 2002 through March 31, 2012, respectively dated May 31, 2002.

-&lt;sup>8 In accordance with Memorandum and Letters to the Service, NOAA Fisheries and Klamath Basin Tribes dated July 10, 2002.
+8 In accordance with Memorandum and Letters to the Service, NOAA Fisheries and Klamath Basin Tribes dated July 10, 2002.